 Decide where to start: Science Centre, KidSTOP or Snow City?

 There’s so much to see at Science Centre Singapore, with more than 1,000 exhibitions plus there’s the Omni-Theatre* and Butterflies Up Close (both inside Science Centre building) as well as KidSTOP (best for younger kids) and Snow City (both in separate buildings next to Science Centre) that it can be a bit mind-boggling to know where everything is!
 Each of these are ticketed separately so here’s our first tip…

 Tip #1: Decide where you want to start and spend most of your time, depending on your kids’ ages.
-You can then pop in to other sections if you have time.
+You can then pop into other sections if you have time.
 Remember to book your tickets online before you visit (onsite ticketing is closed during the pandemic).

 The main building here is the Science Centre, jam-packed full of permanent exhibitions from “Know your Poo” to the famous Tesla Coil show*.
 Each exhibition is interactive and provides super hands-on activities for kids as well as more text-heavy info for a deeper understanding of the topic for the older ones.
 Walk around at your own pace through The Mind’s Eye where kids will love the fun optical illusions.
 Navigate your way through the Mirror Maze armed with a foam stick so you can find your way out without banging into the mirrors.
 Learn all about our staple food at the new exhibition “Rice is Life”, then scare yourself silly at Phobia: The Science of Fear, all the time picking up interesting facts and new knowledge.

 10 Highlights at Science Centre: Exhibitions, Shows & Workshops